 Candida Albicans Yeast Infection – Effects and Causes

-Chronic candida infection has been known for over twenty years in medicine now, I can remember reading a book written by Dr. William Crook called The Yeast Connection in the early eighties when my father bought a copy to try and sort his own digestive problems out.
+We have known about serious candida yeast infection for well over twenty five years in medicine now, in fact, I can recall reading through a book authored by Dr. William Crook called called The Yeast Connection in the early eighties when my father bought a copy to try and sort his own digestive problems out.

 Before the early eighties however, neither the public nor the health care professional had much of idea of the magnitude of this problem.
 Like many conditions that people present with in a naturopathic clinic, it is once again not the condition they present with so much that is the real issue – it is the continuation of a dietary and lifestyle habit underpinning candida that needs attention.

 Candida problems are so widespread, if a random sample of patients complaining of miscellaneous symptoms is given anti-candida therapy many of them will exhibit a marked reduction in symptoms over the next few months and some will even exhibit a dramatic return to good health.
 Candida problems can in all shapes and sizes and have many disguises, so don’t be fooled into thinking that candida is purely a digestive problem.
 In fact, I have several case studies that I will be publishing on Yeastinfection.org that goes indepth on the topic.
 Let’s start with two of today’s major contributors of this condition – antibiotics and alcohol.